Probing the Strong Gravity Region of Black Holes with eXTP: Measuring the Basic Parameters of Black Holes and Testing GR

-If the geometry of the X-ray corona is different from the lamp-post assumption, the non-axisymmetric illumination of the accretion disk from the off-axis corona has effects on the reflection spectra.
+For simplicity we initially assumed a lamp-post coronal geometry which is axisymmetric.
+Deviations from axisymmetry might be expected for precessing coronae (e.g. due to differential disk illumination in the precession cycle or by causing a misalignment of a coronal 'jet base' with the thin disk), or in case parts of the disk are obscured relative to the observer (e.g. by the corona itself).
+Such situations are too complex to model directly for our purposes here, so we show the SFA sensitivity to such effects by considering non-axisymmetric illumination of the accretion disk from an off-axis lamp-post corona.
 We simulated the spectrum provided by a corona away from the black hole spin axis using \texttt{offaxxill} model \citep{2023ApJ...955...53F,Feng:2025}, which is an extension of \texttt{relxill} and allows the corona to be located off-axis and to move with arbitrary velocity.
-Figure \ref{fit-theta} shows the recoverability of corona inclinations using X-ray reflection spectroscopy for eXTP/SFA.
+Fig.~\ref{fig:6} shows the recoverability of corona inclinations using X-ray reflection spectroscopy for eXTP/SFA.
 The black hole spin is assumed to $a_* = 0.998$ in simulations.
 The radius and azimuth angle of the corona are assumed to $r_c = 6\, R_g$ and $\phi_c = 0^\circ$, respectively, and the corona moves radially outward at a relativistic speed $v_r = 0.5\, c$.
 The corona inclination is better constrained if the corona has a low or high inclination.
 It is constrained worse if the corona has a moderate inclination.
-Figure \ref{fit-theta} shows that eXTP/SFA provides better constraints on corona inclinations by contrast.
+Fig.~\ref{fig:6} shows that eXTP/SFA provides better constraints on corona inclinations by contrast with NICER.

 The presented simulations include the statistical uncertainty due to stochastic flux variability.
 However, larger uncertainties can be due to imperfect modelling and/or deviations of the real accretion flow from the model assumptions.
 In such a case, independent ways to test the accretion physics and measure the black hole spin are essential.
 The X-ray corona geometry (often assumed in the relativistic reflection models as a lamp post) as well the relativistic reflection component itself will also leave their signature in the X-ray polarization properties~\cite{Podgorny:2023egq}. eXTP black hole spin measurements can thus be further improved if we combine spectroscopic and polarimetric techniques by analyzing simultaneously SFA and PFA data (see the next subsection).